ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 - **Segments** are sets of users that are defined in the Office 365 Security & Compliance Center using a selected **user account attribute**.
 (See the [list of supported attributes](information-barriers-attributes.md).)

 - **Information barrier policies** determine communication limits or restrictions.
 When you define information barrier policies, you choose from two kinds of policies:
-    - "Block" policies that prevent one segment from communicating with another segment
+    - "Block" policies prevent one segment from communicating with another segment.
-    - "Allow" policies that allow one segment to communicate with only certain other segments
+    - "Allow" policies allow one segment to communicate with only certain other segments.

 - **Policy application** is done after all information barrier policies are defined, and you are ready to apply them in your organization.